CloudNativeJS/appmetrics-prometheus/README.md

 ## Performance overhead

 Our testing has shown that the performance overhead in terms of processing is minimal, adding less than 0.5 % to the CPU usage of your application.
-The additional memory required is around 30 MB to gather information about your system and application which is then visualized in the dashboard.

 We gathered this information by monitoring the sample application [Acme Air][3].
 We used MongoDB as our datastore and used JMeter to drive load though the program.
 We have performed this testing with Node.js version 6.10.3